flaviobarros/shiny-wordcloud/README.md

 docker build -t yourname/yourappname .
 ```

-At this poit you will be able to run your app, just like Wordcloud
+At this poit you will be able to run your app, just like Wordcloud.

 ## Deploy with a docker based PaaS